hannobraun/notebooks/documentation/improvements.md

 ## Product

 - Define minimum length of bookmark
   It's needs to be long enough, that it sticks out some distance between the pages, even if placed diagonally over the page.
-Otherwise, it become slightly tedious to place it on a different page.
+Otherwise, it becomes slightly tedious to place it on a different page.
 - Make sure spine is straight, and there's not a large gap to the cover
 - Add flexible band that can keep the notebook closed https://www.schmedt.de/gummilitze-flach-umsponnen-mit-einem-farbigen-faden/51865002